pemiluAPI/rekam-jejak-media-api-endpoint/README.md

 ## Documentation API
-See [Documentation API](http://docs.rekamjejakmediaapi.apiary.io/) for information on defining and using rekam-jejak-media-api-endpoint
+See [Documentation API](http://docs.rekamjejakmedia.apiary.io/) for information on defining and using rekam-jejak-media-endpoint